Purchase order definition: What is a PO, and how does it work?

 • For international orders, using POs can reduce the risk of shipping delays by setting clear expectations.

 ✈️ Paying for international orders?
 You can get a better deal by using Wise Business.
-Get the mid-market rate when you use Wise, and pay suppliers in their local currency.
+Get the mid-market rate when you use Wise, and send money in the local currency.

 What is a purchase order vs invoice?